jpetrucciani/nix/README.md

 ### [hosts/](./hosts/)

-This directory contains my NixOS configurations for each of my NixOS machines, as well as a `common.nix` file that contains shared configurations for all of my NixOS machines.
+This directory contains my NixOS configurations for each of my NixOS machines, as well as a `common.nix` file that contains shared configurations for all of my servers/clients.

 ### [mods/](./mods/)

 This directory contains my overlays for nixpkgs, but is set up in a way that others can reuse specific parts of my overlays if they'd like to use this repo as a source.
+This dierctory is a bit of a rabbit hole!

 ### [pkgs/](./pkgs/)